 Our advisory board

-Offering advice and expertise to assist the Smart Cities Research Institute in achieving its vision.
+Offering advice and expertise to assist the National Centre for Reconciliation Practice in achieving its vision.

-Members of the advisory board offer advice, expertise and experience to assist the Smart Cities Research Institute in achieving its vision, objectives and strategy.
-This includes matters relating to specific program themes, relevant industry and sectoral trends, policy, skills and training, business development and market intelligence.
+Members of our advisory board offer advice, expertise and experience to assist Swinburne's National Centre for Reconciliation Practice in achieving its vision, objectives and strategy.